|ANAT 5003: Clinical Anatomy|

 After successful completion of this program, along with the required core undergraduate degree courses, graduates may be eligible to earn industry credentials and registration including:

-Watch the video to find out more about the Exercise Science and Lifestyle Management program and the opportunities that exist in this growing industry
+Watch the video to find out more about the Exercise Science and Lifestyle Management program.

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.